 How Do Homeschoolers Make Friends?

-If you’re considering homeschooling your kids, you might be concerned about socialization.
 In most places, there are many homeschoolers and numerous homeschooling groups.
 The hardest part is finding these groups, but once you figure out how to find other homeschoolers, you are well on your way to helping your kids make homeschooled friends.

 - Sports